gdotgordon/produce-demo/README.md

 Contains the definitions for the Produce item, the USD custom data type and the Request and Response Objects for the various REST invocations.

 ### *api* package
 Contains the HTTP handlers for the various endpoints.
-Primary responsibility is to unmarshal incoming requests, convert them to Go objects, and pass them off to the service layer, get the repsonses back from the service layer, convert any errors (or not) to appropriate HTTP status codes and send them back to the HTTP layer.
+Primary responsibility is to unmarshal incoming requests, convert them to Go objects, and pass them off to the service layer, get the responses back from the service layer, convert any errors (or not) to appropriate HTTP status codes and send them back to the HTTP layer.

 ### *service* package
-Takes the request Go object (if any), does semantic checks for correctness (e.g. valid Produce Code format), and launches goroutines that talk to the server layer, gets the results back, and passes any errors or return objects back to the api layer for conversion to an HTTP response.
-The service implemnts the *Service* interface, but the ProduceService is returned not masked in an interface, as it is not an object which is meant to be replaced.
+Takes the request Go object (if any), does semantic checks for correctness (e.g. valid Produce Code format), and launches goroutines that talk to the storage layer, gets the results back, and passes any errors or return objects back to the api layer for conversion to an HTTP response.
+The service implements the *Service* interface, but the ProduceService is returned not masked in an interface, as it is not an object which is meant to be replaced.
 The presence of the interface facilitates creating mocks for testing.

 ### *storage* package
 Implements the store using a hash map.
 The is no ordering to the objects when retrieved, which is reasonable, as any application could choose to sort the results based on name, code, price, whatever.
 Note there is a *ProduceStore* interface, and `New()` returns a concrete implementation, which is hidden from the caller.
 This  facilitates swapping in a real database without changing the code.
 So the reason for using an interface here is somewhat different than the service package.

 ## A Note on Contexts
 If you look at the API, you'll note that I've pretty much followed the rule of passing the context.Context with the cancel on signal around as the first parameter.
 The intent is to not have goroutines lock up and allow for a clean shutdown.
 Typically, I like to listen for `ctx.Done()` in a select statement, or depend on a layer I call to handle the cancel appropriately.
 In the current program, the goroutines that communicate with the store pass this context to the store on every call.
 A real database that is well-written would honor those cancels.
 Here, however, the calls to the store only block for however long it takes to get the RW Mutex, which is minimal.
-So in summary, the service invokes the store with a blocking call tht returns quickly, and given the API is not channel-based, it is not possible to select on both the context and a response form the server - this is a shortcoming of Go, IMO.
+So in summary, the service invokes the store with a blocking call that returns quickly, and given the API is not channel-based, it is not possible to select on both the context and a response form the server - to solve this would require a more sophisticated mechanism that seems beyond the scope of this project.
 On the other hand, passing the context off to the store and asking it to not lock up if a context cancel occurs is a reasonable expectation.